guloff/YTvideo/README.md

-This Python script utilizes `yt-dlp`, a command-line program to enable users to download videos from YouTube in their preferred format.
-The script provides a simple interface where users can input a YouTube video link, then displays all available download formats for that video, including details such as format code, file extension, resolution, and any additional notes related to the format.
-Users can then select their desired format code to initiate the download process.
-The video is saved in the same directory as the script, with the filename including the video title and chosen format code.
-This tool is especially useful for those looking to download videos for offline viewing, archival purposes, or content creation, offering flexibility in terms of video quality and format.
+This Python script leverages `yt-dlp`, a powerful command-line tool, to facilitate the downloading of YouTube videos in various formats.
+With an intuitive interface, the script prompts users to provide a YouTube video URL and then displays a comprehensive list of all available download formats.
+These formats encompass essential details such as format code, file extension, resolution, bitrate, frames per second, and both video and audio codecs, alongside any pertinent notes regarding the format.
+In an enhancement to its functionality, users now have the flexibility to select not just one but two format codes simultaneously, enabling the download of two different versions of a video at once.
+This feature significantly benefits users who require videos in multiple formats for diverse applications, including offline viewing, content archiving, or multimedia projects.
+The downloaded videos are conveniently saved in the script's directory, with filenames that incorporate the video title and the selected format codes, thereby simplifying file management and retrieval.

 ### Features:
-- **Easy to Use**: Just run the script, input a YouTube video URL, and choose your desired format.
-- **Flexible Download Options**: Lists all available formats, including resolutions and file types, allowing for a customized download experience.
+- **User-Friendly Interface**: Simple execution flow, guiding users from URL input to downloading with ease.
+- **Enhanced Download Capabilities**: Offers the ability to download videos in two different formats simultaneously, catering to varied user needs.
+- **Detailed Format Information**: Provides exhaustive details on available video formats, including technical specifications like bitrate and codecs.
-- **Convenient File Naming**: Saves videos with a filename that includes the video title and selected format code, making files easy to identify.
+- **Automated File Naming**: Automatically names downloads incorporating video titles and format codes, facilitating easy identification and organization.

 ### How to Use:
-1. Ensure you have Python installed on your system.
+1. Ensure Python is installed on your computer.
-2. Install `yt-dlp` using pip: `pip install yt-dlp`.
+2. Use pip to install `yt-dlp`: run `pip install yt-dlp` in your terminal.
-3. Run the script: `python download_youtube_video.py`.
+3. Execute the script by running `python download_youtube_video.py` from your command line.
-4. Follow the on-screen prompts to enter a YouTube video link and select a download format.
+4. When prompted, paste the URL of the YouTube video you wish to download and enter the format codes for your desired formats when requested.

-This script is meant for educational purposes and personal use.
-Users are responsible for adhering to YouTube's terms of service and copyright laws regarding content downloading.
+This tool has been developed for educational and personal use.
+It is imperative that users respect YouTube's terms of service and adhere to copyright regulations when downloading content.